EaredGrebes/RGBD_CV/README.md

 # RGBD_CV

-The goal of this project was to learn about processing and visualizing color and depth data using CUDA and C++.
-These were chosen for speed purposes.
+The goal of this project was to learn about processing and visualizing color and depth data in real-time using CUDA and C++.
 The sensor being used is a Intel Realsense D455.
+Disclaimer: this code is not a prototype for production, it is exploratory, meant for learning, and changing constantly.

 The algorithm uses the GPU to:
 - kalman filter the depth measurements (the depth sensor has some interesting wavy distortion pattern)